hasOki/protractor_tutorial/README.md

 ##Why Protractor
 Protractor is a match made in heaven for AngularJS.
-Besides having the selenium DOM targeting capability, it also has capability to select element based on the Angular binding attributes ( e.g. ng-model, )
+Besides having the selenium DOM targeting capability, it also has capability to select element based on the Angular binding attributes ( e.g. ng-model, ng-repeat, ng-bind, etc. )

 ##Installation
 You can install the protractor as global stand alone app using